stokito/IdeaSingletonInspection/README.txt

 * Class should have private constructor.
 * getInstance() method must be public and static and return instance of its class.

-Please see http://www.jpatterns.org/ for patterns annotations.
+Please also see http://www.jpatterns.org/ for patterns annotations.